IoTone/ml-sharp/README.md

 You should see a path to the command.
 If so, jump to the simple example.

-### A simple example
+### A simple example usage

-For more detailed explanation, see below.
 To quickly get started using this, try this quick sample below.

 ```
  wget -O _DSC2913.jpg https://images.squarespace-cdn.com/content/v1/6101f29034216140b662ed88/0b0c1641-e162-4add-9779-9640564ab1c1/_DSC2913.jpg\?format\=1000w